 F or some, this place is what Iceland is all about.
 Raw and rugged beauty for miles around and no matter how hard you imagine, there is simply no way this amazing spot could have been blown to smithereens and back for months on end over two hundred years ago.

-The place is Lakagigar in the South of Iceland roughly 30 minutes inland from the Ring Road.
+The place is Lakagigar in the South of Iceland roughly 30 to 40 minutes inland from the Ring Road in good conditions.
 Although gaining in popularity amazing numbers of people have no idea that what happened here in 1783 makes the Eyjafjallajokull volcano in 2010 seem like a children´s fairy tale.

 Sjá Lakagigar volcanic craters in Iceland á stærra korti